Who should I contact to get more information about Pinole Hercules Little League (PHLL) or to get an answer to a specific question?

 What equipment will my child need?

-Players will need to purchase a baseball/softball glove, pants, belt, socks, and boys in Minor division and above will need to wear an athletic supporter with a hard cup.
+Players will need a fielder glove, pants, belt, socks, and boys in Minor division and above will need to wear an athletic supporter with a protective cup.
 Rubber cleats are recommended; metal cleats are only permitted in baseball Intermediate/Junior and softball Junior/Senior.
 Your manager will recommend the color of pants, belt, and socks to purchase.
 All players receive a team hat and jersey.
-The league provides each team several batting helmets and catcher gear.
-Softball batting helmets include facemask.
-Players can bring their own helmet and catcher equipment if they choose.
+The league provides batting helmets and catchers gear.
+Players can bring their own batting helmet and catcher equipment if they choose.
 All catcher helmets require a throat guard.

 When do practices begin?